 Part of the reason the NHTSA initiated its study on motorcycle accidents is that they are disproportionately fatal.
 In 2005, only 2.5 percent of the country’s registered vehicles were motorcycles.
 Motorcyclists, however, accounted for over 10 percent of the country’s traffic fatalities in that year.
 The NHTSA notes that motorcyclists are approximately 37 times more likely to suffer fatal injuries in traffic crashes than motorists.

-For more on how to obtain compensation after a motorcycle collision, please visit our page on motorcycle and ATV accidents.
+For more on how to obtain compensation after a motorcycle collision, please contact our motorcycle accident attorney.